 Bold solutions are needed to prevent the Great Barrier Reef, as well as coral reefs around the world, from dying.
 International collaboration and scientific solutions offer the best hope.

 From massive reductions in carbon emissions to conservation and restoration efforts, several opportunities for positive change exist.
-But those solutions are needed immediately.
+But those solutions are needed immediately and to support the blue economy’s future.
 It is time for bold businesses along with educational institutions and government agencies to band together to save the coral reefs from ecological disaster.